slacksec/golang-devops-stuff/website/source/docs/internals/security.html.markdown

 ### TCP Message Format

 TCP provides a stream abstraction and therefore we must provide our own framing.
-This intoduces a potential attack vector since we cannot verify the tag until the entire message is received, and the message length must be in plaintext.
+This introduces a potential attack vector since we cannot verify the tag until the entire message is received, and the message length must be in plaintext.
-Our current strategy is to limit the maximum size of a framed message to prevent an malicious attacker from being able to send enough data to cause a Denial of Service.
+Our current strategy is to limit the maximum size of a framed message to prevent a malicious attacker from being able to send enough data to cause a Denial of Service.

 The TCP format is similar to the UDP format, but prepends the message with a message type byte (similar to other Serf messages).
 It also adds a 4 byte length